-Careful consideration needs to be given to the types of services that can be delivered online and the risks to vulnerable groups such as mothers and small children who benefit from face-to-face contact and engagement with trained staff, particularly around safeguarding maters.
+Careful consideration needs to be given to the types of services that can be delivered online and the risks to vulnerable groups, such as mothers and small children, who benefit from face-to-face contact and engagement with trained staff, particularly around safeguarding interventions.

-We feel that there is a lack of assessment or consideration of digital inclusion.
-This extends well beyond broadband speed and in to the affordability of both WiFi/Internet access and devices which allow people to access services reliably online.
+We feel that there is a lack of assessment and consideration of Digital Inclusion.
+Digital Inclusion extends well beyond broadband speed and into the affordability of both Wi-Fi/Internet access and devices which allow people to access services reliably online.

-If services can't be accessed online due to digital inclusion, it places a burden on other organisations i.e. districts groups and organisations across the Voluntary and Community Sector.
-We are engaging with KCC on its digital workstreams but have little evidence of how this project has been taken into account supports changes in service delivery - i.e. the proposals in this consultation.
+If services can't be accessed online due to digital exclusion, it places a burden on other organisations i.e. groups and organisations across the Voluntary and Community Sector.

+We are engaging with Kent County Council on its digital workstreams but have little evidence of how this project has been taken into account to support changes in service delivery - i.e. the proposals in this consultation.